superlinked/VectorHub/docs/articles/scaling_rag_for_production.md

 def store_results(df, collection_name="documents", client=client):
 	  # Defining our data structure
     points = [
-        # PointStruct is the data classs used in Qdrant
+        # PointStruct is the data class used in Qdrant
         PointStruct(
             id=hash(path),  # Unique ID for each point vector=embedding,